 NB!
 The views might slightly differ from the screenshots.
 The views are created for a screen resolution at 2560×1440 which means you’ll probably need to vertical scroll the page to see all columns.

 Football Manager Squad Views; Detailed, Contracts & Stat View Available

-We use a number of different squad views in order to keep track of both players’ performance, training happiness and progress, in-depth information about statistics, contract status and basic information such as natural position, personality, preferred foot and tactical familiarity.
+We can use a number of different squad views in order to keep track of both players’ performance, training happiness and progress, in-depth information about statistics, contract status and basic information such as natural position, personality, preferred foot and tactical familiarity.

 Import the squad views at: